Arrowhead (Herman Melville House)

 Arrowhead, also known as the Herman Melville House, is a historic house museum in Pittsfield, Massachusetts.
-It was the home of American author Herman Melville during his most productive years, 1850–1863.
-Here, Melville wrote some of his major works: the novels Moby-Dick, Pierre (dedicated to nearby Mount Greylock), The Confidence-Man, and Israel Potter; The Piazza Tales (a short story collection named for Arrowhead's porch); and magazine stories such as "I and My Chimney".
+It was the home of American author Herman Melville from 1850 to 1863.
+Melville wrote several of his major works at Arrowhead, including the novels Moby-Dick, Pierre (dedicated to nearby Mount Greylock), The Confidence-Man, and Israel Potter; The Piazza Tales (a short story collection named for Arrowhead's porch); and magazine stories such as "I and My Chimney."

 The house, located at 780 Holmes Road in Pittsfield, was built in the 1780s as a farmhouse and inn.
 It was adjacent to a property owned by Melville's uncle Thomas, where Melville had developed an attachment to the area through repeated visits.
 He purchased the property in 1850 with borrowed money and spent the next twelve years farming and writing there.
 Financial considerations prompted his family's return to New York City in 1863, and Melville sold the property to his brother.

 The house remained in private hands until 1975, when the Berkshire County Historical Society acquired the house and a portion of the original 160 acre property.
 The Society restored most of the house to Melville's period and operates it as a house museum; it is open to the public during warmer months.
 It has been designated a National Historic Landmark and is listed on the National Register of Historic Places.